Merkel hopeful 'grand coalition' deal will be done next week

 The CSU had an especially strong result in Bavaria, and her warnings of the need to compromise with the SPD were met by an awkward silence from the hall, although her speech was nevertheless applauded warmly at the end.

-An opinion poll in Bild newspaper found 44 percent of SPD members opposed to the coalition and 49 percent in favour.
+An opinion poll in Bild newspaper found 44 percent of SPD members opposed to the coalition and 49 percent in favor.

 The two sides, historically rivals, have reached or are near agreement so far in a number of less contentious issues including the introduction of a national minimum wage.